weecology/mete-spatial/README.md

 ### Setup

-Requirements: 4 GB of RAM, 64-bit R ≥ 2.7.0 with the R packages vegan, RCurl, and bigmemory installed.
+Requirements: 4 GB of RAM, 64-bit R ≥ 2.7.0 with the R packages vegan, RCurl, hash, and bigmemory installed.
 Python 2.x and the following Python modules: numpy, scipy, matplotlib, mpmath.
 You will also need two of our custom Python modules: METE (https://github.com/weecology/METE) and macroecotools (https://github.com/weecology/macroecotools).
 These modules can be installed by running the following commands from the command line (with sufficient permissions)